Skip to main content

 EEPROM Programmer: Supported Chips

-An Arduino-based EEPROM Programmer supporting AT28C devices is evaluated, highlighting wiring, performance, and hardware constraints.
-Advanced features like RDY/BUSY polling and page-write mode enable major speedups on DUE but are not viable on MEGA.
+The EEPROM Programmer now supports all available AT28C family chips: AT28C04, AT28C16, AT28C64, and AT28C256.
+Chip-specific features like RDY/BUSY polling and page-write mode enable major speedups on Arduino DUE but are not viable on MEGA.
+Performance measurements and wiring details are provided for each chip.

 EEPROM Programmer: Implementing Serial JSON-RPC API

-Describes the design and implementation of a JSON-RPC–based API for an Arduino EEPROM programmer, focusing on clean separation between protocol handling and application logic.
-Details the interaction between the Arduino firmware and the Python CLI used for control and data transfer.
-Concludes with validation against the XGecu reference programmer to ensure identical read and write behavior.
+A JSON-RPC API is implemented for the Arduino EEPROM programmer, with clean separation between protocol handling and application logic.
+The Arduino firmware exposes basic read/write primitives, while a Python CLI handles the business logic.
+Validation against the XGecu reference programmer confirms identical read and write behavior.

 Project: Serial JSON-RPC for Arduino

-Examines the challenges of implementing data transfer over Arduino Serial, focusing on the trade-offs between raw communication and JSON-RPC.
-Highlights how memory limits, encoding overhead, and debugging requirements shape protocol design.
-Demonstrates that encapsulating JSON-RPC logic in a reusable library simplifies development and improves maintainability despite higher resource costs.
+A reusable JSON-RPC library for Arduino Serial communication.
+Memory limits, encoding overhead, and debugging requirements shape the protocol design.
+Encapsulating JSON-RPC logic in a library simplifies development and improves maintainability despite higher resource costs.

 How to Debug Misconfigured Arduino Pins